muratk3n/thirdwave/en/README.md

 # Tweets

-Jacobin: "Tony Blair Wants to Drag the Left Into His Own Political Grave...
-A decade after Blair’s departure from 10 Downing Street, 64 percent of people still had an unfavorable opinion of the man, with just 21 percent declaring their view to be positive..
-His latest performance comes after a poor set of election results for the current Labour leader [his boy] Keir Starmer [in an essay] for the New Statesman"

----

 Jacobin: "If nothing else, the COVID-19 pandemic has been an incredibly instructive case study in what the neoliberal dogma that now governs our waking lives really means when stripped of artifice or